Team Envy Overwatch: 2018–2020: Rejoining Contenders

 On July 2, 2018, the Envy Gaming formally announced Team Envy's return to Overwatch Contenders as an academy team for the Dallas Fuel, as the team acquired EnVision Esports' Contenders slot and roster and signed former Team EnVyUs member Ronnie "Talespin" DuPree.
 The team rejoined Contenders in season two of 2018, where they finished the North American group stages with a 4–1 and qualified for the playoffs.
 After a close victory against Last Night's Leftovers in the quarterfinals, Envy was swept by Philadelphia Fusion's academy team Fusion University in the semifinals.
 The following season, Envy again qualified for the North American playoffs but fell to Fusion University in the quarterfinals.

 In 2019 Season 1 of Contenders, Team Envy posted a perfect 7–0 record in the group stages to claim the top seed in the North American West region.
 The team cruised through the regional playoffs, defeating NRG Esports in the semifinals and ATL Academy in the finals by a combined map record of 7–1 to claim their second Overwatch Contenders regional title.
 Following their regional title, Envy was one of three North American teams that qualified for the Atlantic Showdown, an interregional double-elimination tournament.
 In the tournament, Envy took down London Spitfire's academy team British Hurricane in the first round, but fell to Fusion University in their next match.
-Following, the team defeated Angry Titans to again face Fusion University in the finals.
-Fusion had been the only team to ever defeat Envy in a post-season matchup, and that title would not be taken away from them, as Envy lost the finals by a score of 0–4.
+Following this, the team defeated Angry Titans to again face Fusion University in the finals.
+Fusion had been the only team to ever defeat Envy in a post-season matchup, and that distinction was reinforced, as Envy lost the finals by a score of 0–4.
 Envy continued their dominance in 2019 Season 2 of Contenders, posting another perfect 7–0 record in the group stages.
 The team took out Second Wind in the NA West semifinals and defeated the New York Excelsior's academy team XL2 Academy in the finals to secure their third Contenders regional title.
 Due to their regional title, the team qualified as for The Gauntlet, an interregional, Contenders tournament.
 After advancing past the group stages, Envy was eliminated from the tournament after losing to XL2 Academy, 0–3, in their first match.

 On April 27, 2020, Team Envy disbanded their Overwatch Contenders division.